-If they aren’t compliant with submitting the requested documents, you may face an interminable wait.
+If they aren’t compliant with submitting the papers, you may face an interminable wait.

 Surprisingly, manufactured homes (also known as mobile homes) are VA approved properties and can receive financing.
-Not many lenders are willing to take on this type of loan, so be warned that finding a lender will be your primary challenge.
+Not many lenders are willing to take on this type of loan; just so you know, we warned you that finding a lender will be your primary challenge.

 These tend to be riskier investments for lenders, particularly because manufactured homes decrease in value over time.

 Once you find a lender, the manufactured home must still meet certain criteria in order to be one of the eligible properties for VA loans:

 - Must have a permanent foundation so that the home is no longer mobile